The Robert E. Lucas Memorial Fund is calling for grant applications from Clinton County nonprofit organizations that serve children and youth.

 “The Lucas advisory committee is searching for programs and projects that depend on collaboration and will inspire creative approaches to our toughest issues surrounding Clinton County children and adolescents,” said Jan Blohm, Clinton County Foundation director.

-“There is a substantial emphasis placed on expanded programs, new ideas, fresh programs,” said Blohm.
+“There is emphasis placed on expanded programs, new ideas, fresh programs,” said Blohm.
 “Those who have been awarded Lucas Fund grants in the past are invited to apply, but these programs must demonstrate some new components, either in the way they will operate, the population they will serve or the programs are expanded or improved.

 Two scholarships were committed to Blanchester High School graduates.